-Samuel E. Kelly Ethnic Cultural Center: Home of the Office of Minority Affairs and Diversity, works to enrich the collegiate experience through resources and opportunities focused on increasing and promoting diversity on campus.
-The Graduate Opportunities and Minority Achievement Program GO-MAP specifically focuses on the graduate student experience.
+Samuel E. Kelly Ethnic Cultural Center: Home of the Office of Minority Affairs and Diversity, works to enrich the collegiate experience through resources and opportunities focused on

 The Intellectual House provides a multi-service learning and gathering space for Native American students, faculty and staff, as well as others from various cultures and communities to come together in a welcoming environment to share knowledge.